fluxninja/aperture/docs/content/reference/policies/spec.md

 :::

-In order to make scheduling decisions the Flows are mapped into Workloads by providing match rules.
+To make scheduling decisions the Flows are mapped into Workloads by providing match rules.
 A workload determines the priority and cost of admitting each Flow that belongs to it.
 Scheduling of Flows is based on Weighted Fair Queuing principles. _Load Scheduler_ measures and controls the incoming tokens per second, which can translate to (avg. latency \* in-flight requests) (Little's Law) in concurrency limiting use-case.

 The signal at port `load_multiplier` determines the fraction of incoming tokens that get admitted.